Search

 Start Your Application Now

-more information about BRC's Infection Prevention and Control IPAC certification course
+Learn more about our Infection Prevention and Control (IPAC) certification

 In order to ensure optimal infection control practices across Canadian healthcare facilities, it is essential that all personnel involved in communicable disease management, including those working in hospitals, clinics, and health units, have acquired specific qualifications.
 The preferred credentials for these roles include RN, RPN, BSc, CRT/RRT, MD, or MLT, or an equivalent certification such as Nurses and Microbiologists: sign up here.